Faridabad railway station

-Faridabad railway station is on the Agra–Delhi chord.
-It is located in Faridabad district in the Indian state of Haryana.
-It serves Faridabad and surrounding areas.
+Faridabad Railway Station (station code: FDB) is located in Faridabad city of Faridabad district in Haryana state of India.

 History

-The Agra–Delhi chord was opened in 1904.
+In 1904, the Agra–Delhi line was completed.
 Some parts of it were relaid during the construction of New Delhi (inaugurated in 1927–28).

-Electrification

-The Faridabad–Mathura–Agra section was electrified in 1982–85.
+In 1982-85, Faridabad–Mathura–Agra line was electrified.

-Suburban railway

-Faridabad is part of the Delhi Suburban Railway and is served by EMU trains.
+In 2025-26, Faridabad station underwent ₹261.97 crore airport-style redevelopment with two new iconic station buildings, separate departure and arrival areas, a wide concourse with waiting lounges, food courts, shopping facilities, multi-level car parking on both sides with a capacity for hundreds of vehicles, and two 12-meter-wide foot overbridges to ease traffic flow.

+Train service

 Amenities

 Faridabad railway station has telephone booth, computerized booking office, waiting room, and refreshment room.
 Distance from Faridabad railway station: Delhi–Haryana Badarpur border 10.2 km, Mehrauli 23.6 km, and India Gate 27 km.

+Rail line

+Station is on the Agra–Delhi line.

+Trains

+Faridabad has several long distance as well as Delhi Suburban Railway (served by EMU) trains.